Virtual French DELF Certification Classes

-The fall semester begins the week of September 20th.
-Class start dates are staggered throughout the week.
+The winter semester starts on February 6th.
 Log into the parent portal here for more details.

 Yes!
 All of our classes are held virtually so anybody can join from anywhere in the world!

-- Refunds for the registration fees are only issued for cancellations submitted before 10 days prior to the beginning of the courses.
+- Refunds for the registration fees are only issued for cancellations submitted a minimum of 30 days prior to the beginning of the courses.

-- There are no credit notes available for any reasons.
+- There are no credit notes available for any reason.

 Pricing and Fees

 90 minute classes + an expectation of 30 minutes of individual work

 DELF is an official diploma awarded by the Common European Framework Reference for Language Ability (CEFR) that certifies the French language competency of candidates outside of France.
 This diploma is valid for life and is recognized throughout the world.

 - The DELF exam tests the A1 and A2 levels, which are seen as beginner or “basic”;

 - The B1 and B2 levels, which are intermediate or “independent.”